openstack-archive/sahara/doc/source/devref/quickstart.rst

     $ sudo su hadoop

-* Go to hadoop home directory and run the simpliest MapReduce example:
+* Go to the hadoop home directory and run the simplest MapReduce example:

 .. sourcecode:: console

     $ cd /usr/share/hadoop
     $ hadoop jar hadoop-examples-1.2.1.jar pi 10 100

 Congratulations!
-Now you have Hadoop cluster ready on the OpenStack cloud!
+Now you have the Hadoop cluster ready on the OpenStack cloud!